 What if the incident involves a staff or faculty member?

 , 718-817-3112, Administration Building 114).
-Security and the Dean of Students will coordinate and assist in the investigation conducted by this office into any complaints involving staff or faculty, as well as, play the main role in providing support for you separate from the investigation
+The Department of Public Safety and the Dean of Students will coordinate and assist in the investigation conducted by this office into any complaints involving staff or faculty, as well as, play the main role in providing support for you separate from the investigation.

 Where can I see how many violations of Fordham’s bias-related incidents and hate crime policy are reported?

 All crime statistics reported to Fordham are, in turn, reported to the community and the federal government.
 The Department of Public Safety keeps crime statistics for the campus and surrounding areas, is required to report these statistics to the federal government (anyone can find the data here: http://ope.ed.gov/security/Index.aspx

-) and will provide statistics to any interested member of the community (phone: 718.817.2222).
-All crime statistics are also shared with faculty, staff and students on an annual basis and student media such as the student newspapers routinely review security reports and publish items from which names and identifying information have been removed for privacy.
+and will provide statistics to any interested member of the community (phone: 718.817.2222).
+All crime statistics are also shared with faculty, staff and students on an annual basis and student media such as the student newspapers routinely review incident reports and publish items from which names and identifying information have been removed for privacy.

 Where can I see Fordham’s policies on bias incidents, discrimination and hate crimes?